A new and unique venue coming soon to the heart of Kingswood

 Work began on the building in 2020 and the first phase of work is now complete with the building fully stabilised, a brand-new roof, new windows installed and internal pillars restored.

 The outside of the building is now finished and the next phase of work to restore and decorate the inside of the building will start soon.
-The plan is to open in 2024 and we are now working with community arts, drama, education and history groups to take this further.
+We expect to be open in early 2026, and we are working with community arts, drama, education and history groups to prepare an exciting programme of .

 Our History